Inactive Learning?

 The idea is that by supplying to the classifier the points it is most wrong about, you force it to improve faster.
 This view has problems, and we’ll get to it in a while.
 But if it worked - if any AL technique worked - here’s what we would expect to see:

 The F1-scores on the y-axis are reported over a held-out set, i.e., a test set with labels.
-This is not available in a real-world setting; because if you had labels for a significantly large test dataset, in a world where labeling is expensive you will use it (or part of it) for training, thus negating the need for using AL. The batch size in the plot’s setup is \(100\).
+This is not available in a real-world setting; because if you had labels for a significantly large test dataset, in a world where labeling is expensive you will use it (or part of it) for training, thus negating the need for using AL. The batch size in the plot’s setup is \(100\) (which is not very important here - its just indicative).

-Note that as labeled data increases both curves converge to the same accuracy (or similar accuracies in practice).
+- As labeled data increases, both curves converge to the same accuracy (or similar accuracies in practice).
 This is bound to happen since beyond a critical mass of points (collected via AL or randomly) the classifier has seen all patterns in the data, and will be able to generalize well.

 What do we see?